- Accounts Payable

 Our cashiers are available Monday to Friday between the hours of 8:30 AM and 4:30 PM to receive payment for all fees and charges levied by the City.
 These include utility bills, property taxation, other invoices, business licences, building permits, development fees, parking meter fines and miscellaneous fees.
 The City generally accepts cash, cheques and debit cards.
 Under certain circumstances there may be a requirement for payment by way of a certified cheque or bank draft.

 To avoid line-ups, particularly during due dates for taxes and utilities, you are encouraged to drop-off or mail in post dated cheques.
 However, you must ensure that these payments are received prior to the due date to avoid a penalty.
-The City has also made available an equal payment plan for property taxes and you are encouraged to take advantage of this automatic payment method.
+The City has also made available a prepayment plan for paying next year's property taxes and you are encouraged to take advantage of this automatic payment plan.

 The City is responsible for the operation of Pleasant Valley Cemetery, the sale of cemetery plots, interment permits, marker permits, scheduling burials and the maintenance of burial records.